Dr. Thomas Holley Chivers- Edgar Allan Poe’s Rival or Friend?

 McCullar, Bernice.
 “Tormented Georgian Said Poe Stole His Poem Ideas.”
 Atlanta Journal (Atlanta, GA), Oct.
 18, 1965.

-Lines from “The Raven” by Edgar Allen Poe and “To Allegra Florence in Heaven” by Dr. Thomas Holley Chivers.
+Lines from “The Raven” by Edgar Allan Poe and “To Allegra Florence in Heaven” by Dr. Thomas Holley Chivers.

 Various materials from DHC Archives